 As part of her education at the New England Culinary Institute in Essex, Vermont, she took two demanding internships—one at the Ritz-Carlton on Amelia Island, Florida, and one at Rialto Restaurant in Cambridge, Massachusetts.
 After fulfilling her school requirements, she stayed on at Rialto for another two years to continue learning from James Beard Award-winning Chef Jody Adams.

-From her time at Rialto, Tamura thought it would be great to see the Wine Country and learn more about the ways in which food and wine come together.
+From her time at Rialto, Tamura was inspired to explore Wine Country and learn more about the ways in which food and wine come together.
 So she moved to Napa and took the position of Sous Chef at Bistro Don Giovanni, eventually moving up to Chef de Cuisine.

 In 2001, after taking time to get married, she joined the team at ZuZu.
 She stayed for a year before being coaxed away to San Mateo to become Executive Chef at Central Park Bistro, then moved back to Zuzu as Executive Chef, and then made the move to Pèppoli at Pebble Beach in 2010 as Chef de Cuisine.